hoellermathias/DigitalFieldTwin/dataset_separation/README.md

 The naming convention of the output images is: `{N}_{sequential number}_{plant type}_{width ratio}.png`.

 ### Example
-[test_split_singleim](./polygon/test_split_singleim/) contains an example directory structure with one image, the corresponding annotation data of [A Crop/Weed Field Image Dataset](https://github.com/cwfid/dataset) and the images of separated single plants.
+[test_split_singleim](./test_split_singleim/) contains an example directory structure with one image, the corresponding annotation data of [A Crop/Weed Field Image Dataset](https://github.com/cwfid/dataset) and the images of separated single plants.

+Run `ruby seperate_plants.rb -d../test_split_singleim/` to test the setup.
+This should result in a new `plants` directory equivalent to [test_split_singleim/plants](./test_split_singleim/plants).

+## DBSCAN
+Datasets which do not include a polygon annotation file can be separated by a density based clustering algorithm.
+The separation is split up into two steps.
+The first script clusters the plants in the annotation masks.
+The second part crops the plants based on the clustered annotations masks.
+1. DBSCAN: Run `python3 dbscan_plants.py {annotation_dir} {output_dir}` with `annotation_dir= ../test_split_singleim/annotations/` and `ouput_dir= dbscan` to test the script.
+The result should be a PNG file where each plant in the annotation mask has a different shade of gray.
+2. Separate the Clustered Annotation Masks: Run `ruby seperate_dbscan_annotation.rb -d{dir}` with `dir = ../test_split_singleim/` containing the subdirectories `dbscan` (output of step 1) and `images` (origianl images).